-- Summer 2022 COVID Roster Exception: Up to three 2022 high school graduates may compete on a 2023 team roster with the approval of the tournament director.
-If a team needs to roster a 2022, they must seek permission from the tournament director before June 1.
-This should only be done if a 2023 team needs to supplement its roster.
+- Summer 2023 Roster Exception: Up to three 2023 high school graduates may compete on a 2024 team roster with the approval of the tournament director.
+If a team needs to roster a 2023, they must seek permission from the tournament director before June 1.
+This should only be done if a 2024 team needs to supplement its roster.

 All fields will be regulation size whenever possible.
 If the field is not regulation size, both teams will be notified by officials prior to the beginning of play.

 - All players must stand for the faceoff position.

 - All fingers shall be wrapped around the crosse with the hand closer to the throat of the head in a palm-up position (no motorcycle grip allowed).

 - Crosse head and gloved hands shall be touching the ground.

 - Faceoff players must play the ball first.

 - Wing players must avoid checking the faceoff players battling while down in a defenseless position for control of the ball in the initial faceoff spot.

 - All games will start promptly at the assigned times.

 - Two, 22-minute running halves; teams change direction after the half.